Ignite-Laboratories/Enigmaneering/enigma1/E1S2 - Delta Encoding.md

 Alone, this number is _absolutely no different_ from any other binary value!
 But if you applied it to a different value than _zero_ you'd get an entirely different result.

-Let's say you _know_ the data exists in an 6-bit index (as it takes six bits to represent it) then you synthesize the _midpoint_ of that bit range.
-From there you take the _delta_ between the target and the midpoint and store the _signed_ result:
+Let's say you _know_ the data exists in an 6-bit index, as it takes six bits to represent it.
+From there you synthesize the _midpoint_ of that bit range, then take the _delta_ between the target the midpoint.
+Finally, you keep the _signed_ result:

     "The Midpoint Operation"